browserengineering/book/book/invalidation.md

 `ProtectedField` adds lots of objects and method calls, and it's easy to accidentally make performance worse by over-using it.
 It's also possible to create cascading work by invalidating too many protected fields.
-Finally, most browser engine code bases have a lot of historical code, and it takes a lot of time to refactor them to use new approaches.
+Finally, most browser engine codebases have a lot of historical code, and it takes a lot of time to refactor them to use new approaches.
 :::